uddisharma/uddisharma/readme.md

 - 👨‍💻 All of my projects are available at [Personal Portfolio](https://deepak-tech.vercel.app/)

-- 💬 Ask me about **React,Redux,Next JS , Node JS , Mongo DB , Express JS**
+- 💬 Ask me about **React, Redux, Next JS, Node JS, Mongo DB, Express JS**

 - 📫 How to reach me **uddibhardwaj08@gmail.com**